dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-create-a-solid-brush.md

   - "brushes [Windows Forms], examples"
   - "brushes [Windows Forms], creating solid" ms.assetid: 85c3fe7d-fb1d-4591-8a9f-d75b556b90af
+description: Learn how to create a solid brush, with an example that creates a SolidBrush object that can be used by a Graphics object for filling shapes.
 ---
 # How to: Create a Solid Brush
 This example creates a <xref:System.Drawing.SolidBrush> object that can be used by a <xref:System.Drawing.Graphics> object for filling shapes.